What is a Cataract?

 You’ll be advised further about the use of eye drops at your follow up appointment, usually 1 to 4 weeks after your operation.

-At this appointment, you may be given advice on when to stop using your eye drops and when to apply for new glasses.
+At this appointment, you may be given advice on when to stop using your eye drops and when to make an appointment with your optician for new glasses.

 How to apply eye drops